EspressoAdvice.comUpdated April 2026

 Consistent particle size means even extraction.
 Even extraction means balanced espresso.
 Balanced espresso tastes better in milk drinks even if you can't identify why.

 Budget at least £100-180 for a capable grinder.
-The Baratza Encore ESP at around £180 is the entry point for electric espresso grinding.
-Manual grinders like the Timemore C3 ESP PRO at around £100 or 1Zpresso J-Ultra at around £180 offer excellent value if you don't mind 30 seconds of hand grinding.
+The Baratza Encore ESP is the entry point for electric espresso grinding.
+Manual grinders like the Timemore C3 ESP PRO or 1Zpresso J-Ultra punch above their price if you don't mind 30 seconds of hand grinding.
+Our best espresso grinder under £200 guide covers the full range.

 Setup recommendations by budget